7mind/izumi/doc/microsite/src/main/tut/distage/debugging.md

 ### Graphviz rendering

-Add `GraphDumpBootstrapModule` to your `Injector`'s configuration to enable writing GraphViz files with a graphical representation of the `OrderedPlan`.
+Add `GraphDumpBootstrapModule` to your `Injector`'s configuration to enable writing GraphViz files with a graphical representation of `distage.Plan`.
 Data will be saved to `./target/plan-last-full.gv` and `./target/plan-last-nogc.gv` in the current working directory.

 ```scala mdoc:reset:to-string
 import distage.{GraphDumpBootstrapModule, Injector}